Smithsonian Student Travel | Silicon Valley | NEW

 Return • Travel Day • Depart San Francisco to your final destination.

 A Smithsonian Student Travel Expert will join the group for a portion of the itinerary.
 Our experts are professionals in their field and tie in their knowledge and experiences with the themes of the program.
 Throughout their time with the students—generally five days—they share their insights and passion for the region through talks and informal conversations, connecting with students in meaningful ways.
-Meet an expert who has joined past student trips below.
-Our 2024 Smithsonian Student Travel Experts will be announced soon.
+Meet an expert who is joining a student trip below.
+Our other 2024 Smithsonian Student Travel Expert will be announced soon.

 What to Expect

 Accommodations • Groups stay in dormitory style accommodations with multiple beds in a room and shared hall baths.

 Climate • San Francisco in the summer can be warm during the day, ranging from 60–70°F (16–21°C), with chances of rain, fog, and cooler weather in the evenings.

 Meals • Most breakfasts are taken in the accommodations, with lunches and dinners eaten in local cafeterias, restaurants, and cafes.

 Cuisine • Fresh seafood, vegetables, and standard American fare are common in San Francisco, as are Asian and Pacific influences.

 Sign up for two programs & save $500!

 $300 tuition discount + no application fee